awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-web-access.md

 ## Proxy Servers<a name="web-access-proxy"></a>

-If you are required to use a proxy server to access the Internet, you can configure your browser to use the proxy server\.
+If you are required to use a proxy server to access the internet, you can configure your browser to use the proxy server\.
 Amazon WorkSpaces Web Access respects the settings for all related traffic\.

 **Limits**
 + Proxy with authentication is not currently supported\.